adap/flower/doc/source/examples.rst

 ------------------

 The core Flower framework keeps a minimal set of dependencies.
-The examples demonstrate Flower in the context of differnt machine learning frameworks, so additional dependencies need to be installed before an example can be run.
+The examples demonstrate Flower in the context of different machine learning frameworks, so additional dependencies need to be installed before an example can be run.

 For PyTorch examples::